igor-baiborodine/kiroule.com/content/article/campsite-booking-api-revisited.md

 3. [Switched](https://github.com/igor-baiborodine/campsite-booking/commit/d2394601415c1a630c9fe0487e2e05ad13c614ec) to OpenAPI v3

 ### Containerization
 Since deploying applications, especially microservices, using containers has become the de facto standard, I added Dockerfile and Docker Compose files.

+#### Dockerfile
 I used a multi-stage build approach to implement the [Dockerfile](https://github.com/igor-baiborodine/campsite-booking/blob/v2.0.8/Dockerfile).
 With this approach, a Dockerfile consists of different sections or stages, each of which refers to its own base image.
 In my case, the Dockerfile has two stages.
 The first stage, or builder, is based on the `maven: 3-jdk-11` Docker image.
 At this point, the project is built and packaged into a JAR artifact using the `mvn package` command.

 ```dockerfile